 The account was worth $15,000.

 That means I had a 4.5x return in less than half a year.
-That return was had with almost no thought to what I was buying.
+That return was easy.
+It happened with almost no thought to what I was buying.
 It all seemed pretty silly to me.
 I decided to pull out my original investment and let the rest keep going.

 I opened an account on binance to buy some alt coins and now own a variety of other coins.
 High quality coins like REQ, XLM, QSP, LINK, VEN, XRP, MOD, ARK, WTC and others.

 How do I know these coins are high quality?
-I don’t because they were initially bought after 10 minutes of research via reddit.
+I don’t.
+Honestly, they were initially bought after 10 minutes of research via reddit.

 What was the result?
 Some of these coins have gone up 500% since I bought them.